jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) For their life insurance and for their general insurance contracts outstanding claims reserve, a life insurer does part-year tax calculations, described in subsection (2), if they do not have an early life regime application day and 1 July 2010 is not the first day of their income year.
 First year part-year calculations: description
 (2) For calculating their income tax liability for the tax year that corresponds to the income year that includes 1 July 2010, where 1 July 2010 is not the first day of the income year, the life insurer treats references, in the new life insurance rules and in the rules they replace, to an income year or a tax year as if they are references to 2 separate tax years and corresponding income years (the part-years) within that first tax year, divided by 1 July 2010 (for example: a rule to calculate an amount of policyholder income for an income year under the replaced rules means the calculation is done for the relevant part-year before 1 July 2010.
 A rule to calculate an opening reserve amount under sections EY 23 to EY 27 at the beginning of an income year under the new rules means the calculation is done on 1 July 2010, at the beginning of the relevant part-year).
-First year part-year calculations: effect
+Part-year calculations: effect
 (3) The part-year calculations may give rise to income and deductions for the income year, but they do not create any part-year tax return obligations.
 The 2 part-year calculations compose 1 income tax liability for 1 income year.
 Part-year calculations for transfers
 (4) Where a life insurer (the transferor) transfers life insurance business to another life insurer (the transferee), the transferor does a part-year calculation, as described in subsection (2), for each class of policy in the transferred business, but only for their part-year ending on the day the transfer occurs.
 The transferee also does a part-year calculation for the transferred policies, as described in subsection (2), but only for their part-year starting on the day the transfer occurs.
-The transferee's relevant opening part-year reserve amounts under sections EY 23 to EY 27 equal the transferor's relevant closing part-year reserve amounts.
+The transferee's relevant opening part-year reserve amounts under sections EY 23 to EY 27 equal the transferor's relevant closing part-year reserve amounts, and if the life reinsurance associated with a class of policies is not assigned by the transferor to the transferee, those reserve amounts are calculated without subtracting relevant life reinsurance amounts.
 Part-year calculations for transfers: effect
 (5) Transferor's and transferee's part-year calculations may give rise to income and deductions for the income year, but they do not create any part-year tax return obligations.
-Part-year calculations for transfers: adjustments
-(6) If life reinsurance, associated with a class of policies transferred, is assigned by the transferor to the transferee, then the transferor's relevant closing part-year reserve amounts and the transferee's relevant opening part-year reserve amounts are adjusted, by adding the life reinsurance's value to the transferee's opening, and subtracting it from the transferor's closing.
-Part-year calculations: end of transitional adjustments (7) Where, for relevant life insurance policies, the life insurer has a relevant period under section EY 30(5) that ends on 30 June 2015, and 1 July 2015 is not the first day of their income year, the life insurer does part-year tax calculations for the income year that includes 1 July 2015, as described in subsection (2), for the policies, but the income year is divided by 1 July 2015.
+Part-year calculations: end of transitional adjustments (6) If, for a life insurance policy, the transitional adjustment under section EY 30(7) is calculated for part of an income year, because section EY 30 ceases to apply to the policy before the end of the income year, the life insurer does part-year tax calculations for the policy for the income year, as described in subsection (2), but the income year is divided by the day that section EY 30 ceases to apply.
 The effect of the part-year calculations is described in subsection (3).
+Part-year calculations: end of transitional adjustments (7)

 ### EY 6 Actuarial advice and guidance
 The Commissioner may seek the advice of the Government Actuary or any other actuary on anything that is required to be actuarially determined, or any related matter.